learningequality/ricecooker/docs/index_utils.rst

-Ricecooker utils
+Working with content
 ================
-The ``ricecooker.utils`` module includes a number of utility functions to help chef authors with common content extraction and transformation tasks.
+Ricecooker includes a number of utility functions to help chef authors with common content extraction and transformation tasks.

 .. toctree::
    :maxdepth: 1